The Mpowerment Project

-The Mpowerment Project is a model community building and HIV prevention program designed specifically to address the needs of young adult gay/bisexual men ages 18 – 29.
+The Mpowerment Project is a model community building and HIV prevention program designed specifically to address the needs of young adult gay and bisexual men between the ages of ages 18 and 29.
 It is the first documented HIV prevention intervention for young gay/bisexual men to succeed in reducing sexual risk behavior.
 The program has been developed, evaluated, and continually refined by prominent behavioral scientists from the University of California, San Francisco's Center for AIDS Prevention Studies, the largest research center in the world dedicated to social, behavioral, and policy science approaches to HIV.

 The Mpowerment project was one of the first programs to be included in the Centers for Disease Control and Prevention's Compendium of HIV Prevention Interventions with Evidence of Effectiveness designed specifically to address the HIV Prevention needs of young gay/bisexual men and other young men who have sex with men (MSM).
 The project uses outreach, a drop-in center, and community-building efforts to strengthen young gay men's self-esteem, positive relationships, and social support.
 By addressing HIV testing, PrEP, condom use, and staying on one's medications if one is living with HIV, its methodology addresses interpersonal and social factors that affect the lives of young gay/bisexual men.